ineiub/Case-Study---Profit-Optimization-for-a-Paragliding-School/README.md

 Implementing these strategies would not only increase shuttle service revenue but also improve the overall customer experience, potentially increasing retention and attracting new students.
 Additionally, expanding the service to non-student pilots would tap into an entirely new market segment, further diversifying income sources and maximizing the utilization of existing transportation resources.

 ## Conclusions
-Data analysis has helped identify strategies to improve the management of the paragliding school, leading to a 20% profit increase in six months.
-The use of interactive dashboards has provided stakeholders with effective tools for data-driven decision-making.
+Data analysis has revealed key strategies to improve the management of the paragliding school, leading to a 20% profit increase in six months.
+The analysis showed that student attendance is strongly correlated with weather conditions, with peaks of 25-30 students during days with optimal conditions.
+However, the analysis also highlighted an excessive dependence on a single income source (90% from lessons) and underutilization of the shuttle service (only 10% of revenue).
+The use of interactive dashboards has provided stakeholders with effective tools for data-driven decision-making, allowing them to identify opportunities for revenue diversification and optimization of lesson planning based on weather conditions.

 ## Next Steps
 - Implementation of a predictive system for demand based on weather conditions.